 When companies utilize marketing automation, they have more access to customer data, which means marketers can create more relevant materials based on where prospects are in the buying cycle.
 A recent study from the Lenksold Group and Pedowitz Ground revealed firms that use marketing automation are able to create more effective content than those that don’t.
 In fact, 68 percent of respondents to the survey who used marketing automation said lead scoring based on content and activity was the primary source of revenue contribution, according to The Content Standard.

 Marketing automation doesn’t just help marketers score and nurture leads.
 These platforms can help companies make the best use of their existing resources.
 Because marketing automation has analytics tools to track customer behavior on the website and monitor email campaign results, many difficult manual tasks can be eliminated, which saves employees time.
 While some marketers may think these solutions are exclusive to larger organizations, smaller firms can really benefit because the reduced work allows them to hire fewer new employees while still growing.

 The Lenksold Group found the best return on investment when content marketing was paired with automation was improved targeting.
 These tools can help marketers reach the right people at the correct time, which can boost sales effectiveness in the long run.

 Increasing effectiveness with automation

-This group of marketers is more able to re-purpose content, collect data on content effectiveness, customize materials for different audiences and target, the source said.
+This group of marketers is more able to re-purpose content, collect data on content effectiveness, and customize materials for different audiences and targets, the source said.
 Content is an integral part of marketing for many of these organizations.

 If you aren’t seeing the results you want from content, Direct Marketing News recommended the following tips to boost efficiency with automation: